tytydraco/yessleep/out/The_Door.md

 When I tried to hold her, she pushed me back as if I was a stranger.

 "*You left us that day.
 You took me on a trip to get your house sorted, and you disappeared.
 For good.
 Forever.
 Mother and I searched for you for ages.
 We went on the news.
 We got the police.
 We wondered if you had died somewhere.
 She took multiple jobs.
 I couldn't even finish school.
 She died working.
 She tried so much to take care of us.
-It was very hard.
 It was very, very hard...*" and she burst into tears, but she didn't let me hold her.

 After she stopped crying, she said, "*Every day has been a nightmare.
 Every single day.
-And you weren't there.
 Now, you come back from thin air as if nothing has changed.
 Where the hell were you?
 And what do you want from me?
 Look, I'm happier now.
 At least slightly.
 I'm married.
 You don't even look like my father and yet here we are.
 I'm doing okay.
 Please...*"

 She clutched my hands.

 "*Please, whether you used to be him or even if you are not, I don't know what you're doing here and please, just... go.
-Please, just go.
 If you need money, if you need help, just tell me.
 I'll help you, but I don't want to know you.
 I'm doing good now, after all this while.
+Slightly better.
 And I sincerely hope and pray, to God, that you will do good too.
 But not with me."*

 She clutched my hands, and then she begged me with folded hands to let her go.